Baby walkers are sitting devices on wheels.

 Baby chairs and seats

 There are different types of equipment and devices you can use to carry and seat your baby.
 Strap babies into all chairs and seats.
-These include:

 - feeding or high chairs